harshit-raj10a/harshit-raj10a/HarshitRaj_DL_Assignment.md

 There will be only one Input Layer and one Output Layer, but the hidden layer can consist of multiple layers based on the problems' complexity.
 For example, a very famous model is used for image recognition called **VGG-16(Visual Geometry Group-16)** the no. Sixteen in this represent the layers present in this particular neural network.
 There are 16 layers in this in which there is **one input layer** and **one output layer** and **14 hidden layers**.
+All the layers consist of nodes and those noes holds the value after calculation
+### INPUT LAYER
+The input layer is starting layer of nueral layer.
+It

 ![Nueral Netwokk image](https://icdn.digitaltrends.com/image/digitaltrends/artificial_neural_network_1-327x238.jpg)